alschmut/code2semantics/README.md

 ## How to extract semantics from source code

-- Extract identifiers and split into words by underscore
+- Extract identifiers and split those into words by underscore and CamelCase notation

   `python FileParser.py <file_or_directory_path>`